 He further said that the country is vital in the Horn of Africa situated between the Red Sea and Gulf of Aden.
 It is a key transfer stop for international humanitarian missions, including those of the United Nations.

 Zhang Junshe, a senior researcher at the PLA Naval Military Studies Research Institute, said Djibouti is one of the closest major ports to Somalia.
 Its peaceful environment is suitable to China’s support facility.

 Zhang said the station that China plans to build there is designed to provide food, water and oil.
 It would be totally different from US military bases, which supply weaponry, Zhang added.

 Djibouti’s strategic importance was emphasized last year when Chinese citizens evacuated from Yemen transited there.

-Posted by GPD on February 6, 2016, With 1429 Reads Filed under Military.
+Posted by GPD on February 6, 2016, With 1432 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.